 Proteolytic enzymes cleave more or less specific amino acid sequences within peptide chains (and not covalent cross-links formed in tissues during formalin fixation).

-→ Improves penetration of reagents into the tissue structures and restore the epitopes of interest.
+→ Improves penetration of immuno-reagents into tissue structures and enhance accessibility to the epitopes of interest.